Mili Avital

-Mili Avital is an Israeli actress.
-She built an international career, starting in her native Israel, starring on stage, film and television.
-She won the Israeli Academy Award for Best Supporting Actress in 1991, moved to New York in 1993 to study theater in English, was discovered by an agent while working in a restaurant, and started acting in Hollywood almost immediately.
+Mili Avital (מילי אביטל; born 30 March 1972) is an Israeli actress.
+Her career began in Israel, starring on stage, film and television.
+She won the Israeli Academy Award for Best Supporting Actress in 1991, moved to New York in 1993 to study theatre in English, was discovered by an agent while working in a restaurant, and started acting in Hollywood almost immediately.
 She has maintained her career in both countries since.

 Early life

-Avital was born in Jerusalem, the daughter of graphic designers Noni and Iko Avital.
-Both her parents are Sephardic Jews; Avital's father was born in Morocco, whereas her mother is Israeli-born and of Turkish-Jewish descent.
+Avital was born in Jerusalem while her parents, Iko and Noni Avital, attended Bezalel Academy of Art and Design.
+Avital's father was born in Morocco, whereas her mother was born in Egypt and of Turkish-Jewish descent.
 She was raised in Tel Aviv, Israel, and in Ra'anana, Israel.
-She attended the Thelma Yellin High School of Arts in Givatayim, Israel.
+She attended the Thelma Yellin High School of Arts in Givatayim, Israel, majoring in Theater.
+During her senior year in High School she starred in Christopher Hampton's Dangerous Liaisons at The Cameri Theater of Tel-Aviv.